Phatrakornz/EpuHub/README.md

 -- Builds our theme menu (with plenty of built in themes) on the left side -- NOTE: you can also call ThemeManager:ApplyToGroupbox to add it to a specific groupbox ThemeManager:ApplyToTab(Tabs['UI Settings'])

--- You can use the SaveManager:LoadAutoloadConfig() to load a config -- which has been marked to be one that auto loads!
-Footer
-© 2023 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Docs
-Contact GitHub
-Pricing
-API
-Training
-Blog
-About